Gumaa Al-Shawan: Retirement

-In January 1976, while collecting some info for the Mossad under the supervision of the Egyptian intelligence, an army vehicle hit Al-Hawan causing him a major injury in his right leg that he says could have easily been cured, had the doctors been more competent.
+In January 1976, while he was collecting information for the Mossad under the supervision of Egyptian intelligence, an army vehicle hit Al-Shawan causing him a major injury in his right leg that he says could have easily been cured, had the doctors been more competent.
 The injury was followed by damage to the right eye as a result of using invisible ink.
-He requested retirement which was approved by President Sadat in December 1977.
+He requested retirement which was approved by President Sadat in December 1977 and he was requested to join again the Egyptian intelligence as a general of national security Counslatant in 1992 till he passed away.

 Popular culture

 His story was made into a drama series titled Tears in Insolent Eyes دموع في عيون وقحة starring Adel Emam as Gumaa Al-Shawan.

 Death

 Gumaa Al-Shawan died on 1 November 2011 at the age of 74 after suffering from an unknown illness.
 For several months he was treated at a medical facility of the armed forces.